Why Email Still Needs “Mark as Unread”

 Unread is a reminder, not a status

-For me, “unread” doesn’t mean I haven’t seen this.
-It means I haven’t finished with this.
+For me, “unread” doesn’t mean I haven’t seen this — it means I haven’t finished with this.

 That subtle difference matters.
 An unread message in my inbox acts as a lightweight reminder — something I can return to when I have the time to respond thoughtfully rather than reactively.